Best Walking Shoes 2024 | Light and Sturdy Shoes For Trails and Mountain Trekking - Outdoors Magic

 What we didn’t like: toe is quite narrow, light on protection

-Read our full Arc’teryx Norvan SL GTX review
+Read our full Arc’teryx Sylan GTX review.

 How to Choose a Pair of Hiking Shoes